libhide/todo-rails/README.md

 My attempt at the all-famous Todo application.
 I'm just starting out with RoR so excuse the bad practices if you spot any!

+# Known Issues

+- The app is not 100% mobile-friendly
+- There might be some styling glithes here and there.
+This is because the primary focus for this app was the back-end.

 ## License

 ```text